i.Lab Incubator Cohort Explores Startup Life After Summer Accelerator at 1717 Innovation Center

 The final presentation, Startup Founders, included former i.Lab founders Alan Wei and Brig Leland from the 2016 and 2017 cohorts.
-The founders of Totem and Pivot Pass are now working out of 1717.
+The founders of Totem and Pivot Pass are now members of the high-growth incubator Startup Virginia, which is based out of 1717.

 Evan Nesterak, founder of MAP Sports, a venture helping sports organizations measure and improve the psychological mindsets essential to high performance, enjoyed the juxtaposition of hearing from Capital One employees and founders of new ventures.
 “Getting to see the corporate perspective and then also the founders’ perspective on problem solving and custom solutions created some real ‘ahas’ for me that are making a difference in how I am thinking about my own venture,” he said.

 The visit allowed Melissa Stefaniak (Class of 2019) to think about what comes for her and her startup after the i.Lab.
 “1717 is an extension of what we’re doing at the i.Lab,” said the founder of Single Baked Sweets, a bake-at-home dessert company.
 “It’s a great example of what larger companies, like Capital One, can do to support local entrepreneurs.”